Echsecutor/beyond-did-web/README.md

 This combination leverages the ease of web-based systems with the trustworthiness, security, and transparency of decentralized ledgers.
-It addresses the inherent challenges of the traditional DID:web method, offering a more robust and reliable solution for digital identity management.
+It addresses the inherent challenges of the traditional did:web method, offering a more robust and reliable solution for digital identity management.

 ## Solving Problems